jax-ml/jax/README.md

 ### First-order optimization

 JAX has a minimal optimization library focused on stochastic first-order optimizers.
-Every optimizer is modeled as an `(init_fun, update_fun)` pair.
+Every optimizer is modeled as an `(init_fun, update_fun, get_params)` triple of functions.
 The `init_fun` is used to initialize the optimizer state, which could include things like momentum variables, and the `update_fun` accepts a gradient and an optimizer state to produce a new optimizer state.
+The `get_params` function extracts the current iterate (i.e. the current parameters) from the optimizer state.
 The parameters being optimized can be ndarrays or arbitrarily-nested list/tuple/dict structures, so you can store your parameters however you’d like.